< Free Resources

 We’ve bundled all these eLearning courses into a US GAAP business combinations course collection for big savings!

-Business Combinations: Scope, Definition of a Business and Identifying the Acquirer – Accounting for business combinations can be quite complex!
-Do you know the difference between a business combination and an asset acquisition under IFRS?
-If not, no worries.
-We got you covered!
+Business Combinations: Key Concepts – Accounting for business combinations can be quite complex; therefore, it’s important to understand the basic key concepts!
 In this CPE-eligible, eLearning course (1.0 CPE) we cover the definition of a business and the scope of IFRS 3, discussing the difference between the accounting for business combinations as compared to asset acquisitions.
-This online course then provides an overview of the 4-step before jumping into the details of the first two steps – identifying the acquirer and determining the acquisition date – which are all about control!
+The course then provides an overview of the 4-step acquisition method before jumping into the details of the first two steps, identifying the acquirer and determining the acquisition date, which are all about control!
 If you’re new to accounting for business combinations under IFRS, this course is a good place to start!

 Learn more